geershatisaxena/geershatisaxena/README.md

 I'm a <strong>dynamic, forward-thinking BCA graduate</strong> with an obsession for
 <strong>Data Science, Artificial Intelligence</strong>, and crafting pixel-perfect digital
 experiences.
-I thrive at the crossroads of data and design — transforming raw numbers into elegant, impactful solutions.
+I thrive at the crossroads of data and design — transforming raw numbers into elegant, impactful solutions.</p>

 🔬 I explore <strong>Machine Learning</strong> algorithms with the same curiosity I bring to discovering new anime series or indie music tracks.
 Whether it's a predictive